How to visit the Mekong Delta?Â

-The Mekong Delta is like a chessboard of rivers and arroyos, quiet green villages and yellow paddy fields stretching as far as your eyes can see.
+The Mekong Delta is like a chessboard of rivers and arroyos, quiet green villages and yellow paddy fields stretching as far as the eye can see.
 Whether strolling in the lush gardens, revelling in the finest fruits, taking a cruise on the Mekong River enjoying an exceptionally rich environment, or wandering in typical floating markets, a whole new side of Vietnam will delight you.

 Visit the Mekong Delta in summer